This section of Ch. 7 will cover the following topics:

 This section of Ch.
 7 covers revision.
 The next section in this chapter will cover editing.

 The word “revision” tells you what the process is: “vision” is seeing, and you will re-look at or re-see your draft during this step.

-When you revise, you are an editor, not a writer.
-Your job is to look for things to improve.
+When you revise, your job is to look at your draft critically and find things to improve.

 Many people hear the words “critical” and “criticism” and think of negative feelings that make them blush or grumble.
 However, as a writer and a thinker, you need to be critical of yourself in a positive way.
 You need to train your eye to see problems and learn to trust your ability to fix what needs fixing.
 “Critical” also means “important and crucial.”